justinwlin/Runpod-Network-Volume-Storage-Tool/README.md

 ### Directory Upload Issues

 **"Path is a directory" error when using CLI:**
-- ✅ Use the interactive mode: `runpod-storage interactive` → option 4
+- ✅ Use the interactive mode: `uv run runpod-storage interactive` → option 4
 - ✅ The system will automatically detect directories and offer sync options

 **Slow directory uploads:**